bush

 Are events cancelled due to bad weather?

-Events would only be cancelled if there were bushfire or other extreme weather conditions or access issues.
+Scheduled events would only be only cancelled in the rare event of a bushfire threat or other extreme weather conditions, or access issues.

 Is the sport dangerous?
 Am I insured?

-There are inherent dangers for anyone navigating in a natural environment, but bad injuries are rare.
+There are inherent dangers for anyone navigating in a natural environment, but serious injuries are rare.
 While the club has public indemnity insurance, it does not cover you for personal injury.

 >Risk Notice: Competing in an orienteering event is subject to risks.
 These include death, serious injury or illness due to: rough terrain and obstacles; overexertion; heat, cold or other adverse weather conditions; plant and animal life; and accidents with vehicles, other competitors or pedestrians.
 There are also risks that access to medical, evacuation or search services might be slow; and of damage to, or loss of, your personal property.